-The Fund has delegated proxy voting responsibilities to the Adviser, subject to the Board's oversight.
-In delegating proxy responsibilities, the Board has directed that proxies be voted consistent with the Fund's and its shareholders' best interests and in compliance with all applicable proxy voting rules and regulations.
-The Adviser has adopted proxy voting policies and guidelines for this purpose ("Proxy Voting Policies") and has engaged a third-party proxy solicitation firm to assist with voting proxies in a timely manner and making voting recommendations under guidelines adopted by the Adviser.
+The Funds have delegated proxy voting responsibilities to the Adviser, subject to the Board's oversight.
+In delegating proxy responsibilities, the Board has directed that proxies be voted consistent with the Funds' and their respective shareholders' best interests and in compliance with all applicable proxy voting rules and regulations.
+The Adviser has adopted the Institutional Shareholder Services Inc. Proxy Voting Guidelines as part of the Adviser's proxy voting policies for this purpose ("Proxy Voting Policies") and to assist with voting proxies in a timely manner and making voting recommendations under guidelines adopted by the Adviser.
 A copy of the Adviser's Proxy Voting Policies are set forth in Appendix A to this SAI.
 The Trust's Chief Compliance Officer is responsible for monitoring the effectiveness of the Proxy Voting Policies.
-The Proxy Voting Policies have been approved by the Trust as the policies and procedures that the Adviser will use when voting proxies on behalf of the Fund.
+The Proxy Voting Policies have been approved by the Trust as the policies and procedures that the Adviser will use when voting proxies on behalf of a Fund.

-The Proxy Voting Policies address, among other things, material conflicts of interest that may arise between the interests of the Fund and the interests of the Adviser.
+The Proxy Voting Policies address, among other things, material conflicts of interest that may arise between the interests of the Funds and the interests of the Adviser.
 The Proxy Voting Policies will ensure that all issues brought to shareholders are analyzed in light of the Adviser's fiduciary responsibilities.

-When available, information on how the Fund voted proxies relating to portfolio securities during the most recent 12-month period ended June 30 will be available (1) without charge, upon request, by calling the Distributor at 1.877.524.9155 and (2) on the SEC's website at www.sec.gov.
+When available, information on how the Funds voted proxies relating to portfolio securities during the most recent 12-month period ended June 30 will be available (1) without charge, upon request, by calling the Distributor at 1.877.524.9155 and (2) on the SEC's website at www.sec.gov.

-INVESTMENT ADVISER AND SUB-ADVISER
+INVESTMENT ADVISER